bvold/spell3/README.md

 The first victim?
 "Laff".
 While technically acceptable in some circles (OED, I'm looking at you!), my brute-force approach happily suggested "laugh" as the one-and-only solution.

-Then came "ghhoti".
+Then came "ghoti".
 This linguistic unicorn, with its /gh/, /o/, and /ti/ sounding suspiciously like "fish", became my ultimate test.
 Did Spell3 crack the code?
 You bet it did!
 A testament to the beauty (and occasional absurdity) of the naive approach.

 **The Future:**